Last updated: 13 February 2023

 After a website sitemap has been imported, your chatbot will regularly check the website to ensure the content remains up to date.

 How regularly your chatbot crawls a site for up to date information can be set using the When to refresh content dropdown.

 To manually create a knowledge base, select the Manual import type.
 You will then be able to manually add articles to your newly created knowledge base.

 You can manually update content within your knowledge using the WYSIWYG editor.

 The knowledge base utilises a revision system for content updates.
-After changing the content of a PDF or webpage, the new version is submitted for revision.
+After changing the content, the new version is submitted for revision.
 Admins can then approve, deny and tweak content revisions.

 Once a piece of content is imported (or manually created) inside your knowledge base, you may edit it as you see fit.
 There are two content formats you can leverage to create the exact content you need:

 Edit your text using the WYSIWYG editing shortcuts above the text area.
 These shortcuts will help you transform text into bold, italic, bullet & numeric lists, and headers one to six.

 If you would rather write your knowledge base articles in HTML, you can do so by switching to the code view in the WYSIWYG menu.